The mission of the Jared Box Project is to entertain and put a smile on the faces of children in the hospital.

 The Jared Box Project was started in 2001 by the children of Our Lady of Victory School in State College, Pennsylvania, to honor their classmate and friend, Jared.
 He was a brave little boy who battled cancer with a courage and faith that continues to inspire us all.

-Since then, more than 900,000 Jared Boxes have been delivered across the United States.
+Since then, more than 999,000 Jared Boxes have been delivered to over 400 hospitals across the United States.
 Boxes filled with the “gift of play” are given to young patients in emergency rooms, hospital rooms, surgical centers and clinics.
-Children and their parents are so thankful for these boxes that showcase the importance of play and are filled with well wishes, hope and love.
+Each box contains small gifts, toys, games, crayons, coloring books and fun activities selected for a specific age and gender.